Gabardone/swift-resource-provider/README.md

 - When implementing providers or caches, if reentrancy may be an issue an `actor` is your best friend.
-In the context of solving the problems that `swift-resource-provider` is meant to help with, order of execution of concurrent tasks is almost never one, which makes `actors` a perfect fit for shielding against reentrancy issues.
+In the context of solving the problems that `swift-resource-provider` is meant to help with, order of execution of concurrent tasks is almost never one, which makes ans `actor` a perfect fit for shielding against reentrancy issues.
 And remember that the basic avoidance of repeated work for the same ID is already taken care of by `coordinated()`.
 - That said, don't run declare your own actors when you have `.serialized()`, `.concurrent()` and `.coordinated()` to play with.
-Do so only if you need custom behaviors that those operators won't solve.
+Do so only if you need custom behaviors that those modifiers won't solve.
 - Keep things sync as much as you can and make them async as late as you can.
 Think through the consequences of running a ``SyncProvider`` or ``SyncCache`` in an async environment and document the results.
 Use the given adapters (``serialized()`` and ``concurrent()`` depending on whether your design can deal with reentrancy while avoiding data